cadia-lvl/POS/README.md

 It is also useful to look at the BASH scripts in `bin/`

 # Versions
+- 2.0.0 Support for BERT-like language models and preliminary lemmatization.
+Adding the lemmatization required an overhaul of the exposed API.
+A model which supports lemmatization is not provided.
 - 1.0.1 Bug fixes to Python module.
 - 1.0.0 First release.

-To see older versions we suggest looking through the git tags of the project.
+To see older versions we suggest looking through the git tags of the project (DyNet model + code, original DyNet model implemented in Pytorch).

 # References
 [Augmenting a BiLSTM Tagger with a Morphological Lexicon and a Lexical Category Identification Step](https://www.aclweb.org/anthology/R19-1133/)